HGalletti/HGalletti.github.io/README.md

 **Data Scientist @ ITR (Oct 2024 - Present)**

-- Development and training of machine learning and deep learning models, including time series predictive modeling and classification problems.
+- Development of machine learning and deep learning models, including time series predictive modeling and classification problems.
-- Integration of LLMs into NLP applications, such as chatbots and virtual assistants.
+- Development of NLP applications using LLMs (chatbots, virtual assistants, multi-agent systems), including exploration of use cases and prototyping with RAG pipelines.
 - Exploratory data analysis (EDA) and visualization for pattern identification and decision-making.

 **Analyst Ssr @ Provincia Microcréditos (Apr 2024 - Oct 2024)**

+- Process automation for granting micro-credit offers, integrating behavioral data and scores.
-- Develop and optimize models and processes to improve credit offerings to customers.
+- Development and tuning of segmentation and prediction models to personalize offers and mitigate credit risk.
-- Design and evaluate commercial campaigns and customer behavior through statistical analysis.
-- Provide support to other areas of the company.
+- Performance evaluation of campaigns and post-credit behavior, providing recommendations to optimize approval rates.

 **Independent Consultant (Nov 2023 - Sept 2024)**

-- I work on independent data science projects, including developing time series control systems, churn models, and candidate assessment models for hiring.I
+- Development of control systems based on time series.
+- Development of machine learning models for churn prediction and automated candidate evaluation in recruitment processes.

 **Data Analyst Ssr @ Puente Hermanos (Nov 2023 - Apr 2024)**

-- Database management, ETL processes.
-(SQL Server, Python).
-- Creation and editing of data visualization dashboards.
-Data Analysis.
-(Power BI, Python + Pandas + Visualization Libraries).
+- Implementation of ETL processes integrating information from data warehouses, APIs, and other sources.
+- Development of dashboards for data visualization and KPIs.
+- Data analysis and insight generation for strategic decision-making.

 **Data Science Tutor @ Coderhouse (Aug 2023 - Present)**

-- Correction of data science projects.
-- teaching classes via zoom.
-- Answer questions from students outside and inside the class.
+- Mentoring and technical review of practical projects in data science.
+Class instruction and assistance in machine learning, Python, and data analysis.

-**Data Analytics and Data Science Consultant @ TIBEST Insurance Advisors (Feb 2023 - Sept 2023)**
+**Data Analyst & Scientist @ TIBEST Insurance Advisors (Feb 2023 - Sept 2023)**

-- Data acquisition
-- ETL processes and automation.
+- Data acquisition, ETL processes and automation.
-- Design and presentation of data dashboards.
+- Design, monitoring and presentation of dashboards and KPIs for data-based decision making.
-- Consulting and decision-making based on data.
 - Customer segmentation and implementation in marketing campaigns.

 **Doctoral researcher @ CONICET (Mar 2020 - Jan 2023)**